Aziz16KH/Aziz16KH/README.md

 # Hi there 👋

 I'm Aziz, a passionate developer specializing in the world of IoT and Cybersecurity.
-🌱 I’m currently learning on how to securize IoT devices.
+🌱 I’m currently learning how to securize IoT devices.
 💬 We can talk about IoT related subjects!
 📫 How to reach me on my email: khitmiaziz@gmail.com.